 Ms. Cary served as a White House speechwriter for President Bush from 1989 to early 1992, authoring over 100 Presidential addresses by him.
 She has ghostwritten several books, two of them about the former President.
 Ms. Cary has been an Advisory Board member of the George Bush Presidential Library and Museum at Texas A&M University since 2004.

-Mary Kate Cary is a professional speechwriter specializing in political and corporate communications.
-Located in Washington, D.C., Mrs. Cary writes for a variety of national political and business leaders.
-Some of her assignments have included State of the Union responses, Republican National Convention addresses, and domestic and international speeches.
-She is also a contributing editor at U.S. News & World Report, writing hundreds of blogs and columns on politics.
+In addition to making “41ON41,” Ms. Cary is a professional speechwriter specializing in political and corporate communications, writing for a variety of national political and corporate leaders.
+Some of her assignments have included State of the Union responses, Republican National Convention addresses, TED talks, and domestic and international speeches.
+From 2009 to 2014, she was a contributing editor at U.S. News & World Report, writing hundreds of blogs and columns on politics.
 Many of her columns have been republished on Real Clear Politics.
 She continues to be a political analyst on National Public Radio, where she has made over 100 appearances on Tell Me More, All Things Considered, and Talk of the Nation.
 Her television appearances include ABC News’ This Week with George Stephanopoulos, Fox News Network, and MSNBC.

-Mrs. Cary holds a B.A. in International Relations from the University of Virginia.
-She lives with her husband Rob and two daughters in Chevy Chase, Maryland.
+Ms. Cary holds a B.A. in International Relations from the University of Virginia.
+She lives with her husband Rob Cary and their two daughters in Chevy Chase, Maryland.